Rawaa-Al-Kabbani/chat-backend/README.md

 # Chat app
-Chat app is an API for creating chat rooms and sending messages to other members of the room.
+Chat app is an API for creating chat rooms and sending messages to other members of the room via websockets.

 ## Pre-requirements